Hernia FAQs (cont.)

 - The risk varies with the location and size of the hernia and the length of time it has been present.

-- Femoral hernias, although rare, are especially prone to strangulation, which happens in 22% of cases at
+- Femoral hernias, although rare, are especially prone to strangulation.

 - In general, hernias with large sac contents and a relatively small opening are more likely to become strangulated.